 - Physical examinations We will examine you to check on your health by measuring height, weight, temperature and blood pressure. - Questions We will ask general questions about your age, living situation, medical health, and as well as beliefs about HIV, opinions about taking pills and getting injections, sexual behavior, and any alcohol or drug use. - Counselling We will discuss ways to protect you from getting HIV and offer condoms.
-We will discuss any challenges you have taking the CAB pill or attending study visits. - CAB pills or injection During Step 1, we will explain how to take the study pills, watch you take a study pill, and explain any side effects the pills may cause.
-In Step 2, the CAB injection will be given into your buttock. - Laboratory tests We will collect blood, urine, rectal swabs, and oral pharyngeal swabs to test for HIV, Hepatitis, liver and kidney health, cholesterol, and sexually transmitted infections. - HIV Prevention We will offer you Tenofovir/Emtricitabine (Trade name: TDF/FTC, Truvada®) tablets as PrEP after you stop the CAB injections.
+We will discuss any challenges you have taking the CAB pill or attending study visits. - Contraception and Pregnancy Even if you are not currently sexually active, you must agree to use a long-acting, reversible type of contraception.
+We will provide you with contraception and related counselling throughout this study and test you for pregnancy. - CAB pills or injection During Step 1, we will explain how to take the study pills, watch you take a study pill, and explain any side effects the pills may cause.
+In Step 2, the CAB injection will be given into your buttock. - Laboratory tests We will collect blood, urine and vaginal swabs to test for HIV, Hepatitis, liver and kidney health, cholesterol, and sexually transmitted infections. - HIV Prevention We will offer you Truvada tablets as PrEP after you stops the CAB injections.